 Don't see what you're looking for?

-Don Gorder, chair and founder of the Music Business/Management Department at Berklee, is an attorney, educator, and musician.
+Don Gorder, former chair and founder of the Music Business/Management Department at Berklee, is an attorney, educator, and musician.
 He holds advanced degrees in law and music, has authored numerous articles on the music industry, and has spoken at many national and international music industry events.
 As an attorney, he has represented clients in matters of copyright and contracts, and he remains active as a trumpet player in a variety of jazz and commercial settings.